Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Avoid white!
 That beautiful red dust will quickly change your white clothes to dusty pink.

 One thing I did before our trip was to take a look through Instagram to see what other people are wearing while visiting Uluru.
-Just search hashtags like #uluru or #seeuluru for some inspiration.
+Search hashtags like #uluru or #seeuluru for some inspiration for what to wear in Uluru.

-Here are a few items to consider packing:
+Here are a few items to consider packing (this can also double as an Outback Australia packing list):

 - Long-sleeved top – useful for both warmth in winter and sun protection during the hotter months